-9 16 20 First day of classes; All-School Meeting MLK Jr. Day-No scheduled classes Last day for late registration, adding courses, "audit" designation, withdrawal with 100% refund

-February

-9-10 24 Spring Recess-No scheduled classes Last day to drop courses; file an application for a May degree conferral with the Office of the Registrar; file thesis master's candidacy petitions, or certification of non-thesis master's, with the Office of Graduate and Postdoctoral Studies for December 2022 degree conferral (M.Arch. only)

-March

-11-19 24 Spring Break-No scheduled classes Last day to designate a course as pass/fail

-April

-10 Fall registration open for all currently enrolled students

-14 Last day to register for the fall semester without a late registration fee

-17 Pencils Down / Plotting up, 5 p.m.

-18-21 Review Week-Final Reviews

-21 Last day of classes

-Мау

-2 End of spring semester TBD Awards Ceremony 5-6 Commencement
+August January 13-19 Orientation week for new students 8 First day of classes; All-School Meeting 21 First day of classes; All-School Meeting, 1 p.m.
+15 MLK Jr. Day-No scheduled classes September 19 Last day for late registration, adding courses, "audit" designation, withdrawal with 100% refund 1 Last day for late registration, adding February courses, "audit" designation, withdrawal with 100% refund 9 Spring Recess-No scheduled classes 4 Labor Day Holiday-No scheduled classes 23 Last day to drop courses; file an application for a May degree conferral with the Office of October the Registrar; file thesis master's candidacy petitions, or certification of non-thesis master's, 6 Last day to drop courses with the Office of Graduate and Postdoctoral 27 Last day to designate a course as pass/ Studies for December 2022 degree conferral fail; file an application for a May degree (M.Arch. only) conferral with the Office of the Registrar (undergrads only) March November 9-17 Spring Break-No scheduled classes 22 Last day to designate a course as pass/fail 13 Spring registration open for all currently enrolled students April 17 Last day to register for the spring semester 8 Solar Eclipse Day-No scheduled classes; without a late registration fee Fall registration open for all currently 22-24 Thanksgiving Holiday-No scheduled classes enrolled students 27 Pencils Down 12 Last day to register for the fall 28-Dec 1 Review Week-Final Reviews semester without a late registration fee - 15 Pencils Down / Plotting up, 5 p.m.
+Decembe 16-19 Review Week-Final Reviews 1 Last day of classes End of fall semester 19 Last day of classes 12 TBD Studio clean-out deadline 24 30 Awards Ceremony עסו Studio cleari-out deadline ა End of spring semester May 4 Commencement

+Undergraduate

-Undergraduate Programs of Study, Course Requirements, Grades, Student Guidelines,
+Programs of Study,

+Course Requirements,

+Grades,

+Student Guidelines,